 2. Learn Opposites

 Another way you can organize your learning is to learn adjective opposites.
 This method is especially helpful for beginners.
-You can find lists of opposite adjectives online; for example, go to My English Pages for a list of opposites and exercises, and Better English Lessons for exercises to practice.
+You can find lists of opposite adjectives online; for example, go to My English Pages for a list of opposites and exercises.

 A thesaurus is also a great resource; a thesaurus provides synonyms (and antonyms) for words rather than definitions.
 After you find (or make) a list of adjectives around a certain theme, go to thesaurus.com and add more synonyms and antonyms to your list.